tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_7_Discovery_Submit_Discovery_Request.md

 ## Submit a Discovery Request

+When you Submit a Discovery Request, the system will check which Interfaces have been listed and are marked as Active.
+On each of the active interfaces, it will run all the matching rules that were defined in the first tab.

 Click the ![image](/articles/DPM/images/Figure_84_Discovery_SubmitDiscRequest.jpg) button.

 ![image](/articles/DPM/images/Figure_86_Discovery_InterfacesTab_Result.jpg)

-The system will check which Interfaces have been written and that are Active.
-It will run all the matching rules.
 The result of your submission will display under the Discovery Requests section, located along the bottom of the Interfaces Configuration tab.